 - Handling data: Healthcare wearable devices will have to keep track of the user’s health from various aspects such as heart rate, body fat, blood pressure, number of steps, etc. it is essential to have the data displayed and stored in a way that the user is able to understand

 - Interaction: UX Design in any device needs to incorporate a human interaction.
 It could be something as simple as entering activity details, for example, running, so that the device is able to calculate the data variables according to the activity

-- implicity: Various elements need to be analysed.
-For example, visibility – it could be poor, so the text has to be readable; the user’s convenience – a small screen could incorporate a swipe feature, where a mere swipe can access multiple screens, just like a smart phone (Source)
+- simplicity: Various elements need to be analyzed.
+For example, visibility – it could be poor, so the text has to be readable; the user’s convenience – a small screen could incorporate a swipe feature, where a mere swipe can access multiple screens, just like a smartphone (Source)

-- Connectivity: Although health wearable devices are the main product, these days everything is connected.
+- Connectivity: Although health wearable devices are the main product, these days, everything is connected.
 In that aspect, the wearable can be seen as an application– it can be connected to a phone via an app or the user’s laptop.
-This will not only keep the actual wearable’s UX design simple, but it will give the user a different platform to analyse their data and perhaps even store it
+This will not only keep the actual wearable’s UX design simple, but it will give the user a different platform to analyze their data and perhaps even store it.